Skip to content

 When Group Study Works Best

-Group study is most effective when:
+Group studies are most efficient when:

-• Studying complex subjects
+• Understanding difficult subjects

 Outbound Resource